JGUIMOBILEDEVELOPING/SPHERO-DROIDS-WINDOWS/README.md

 Sphero's licensed Star Wars droids combined unusually expressive physical hardware with Bluetooth control, lights, sound, sensors, and model-specific animations.
 The original mobile experience was built around a branded app and the movie-release cycle.
 Years later, the hardware can still be useful, but owners may encounter changing mobile-platform compatibility, unavailable legacy software, aging batteries, and limited control options.

-Control Deck provides a desktop-oriented way to continue using compatible droids through their BLE interfaces.
+Droids Control for Windows provides a desktop-oriented way to continue using compatible droids through their BLE interfaces.
 It is intended for collectors, demonstrations, synchronized displays, experimentation, and preservation of functional hardware.
 It does not replace official firmware, repair worn batteries, or guarantee compatibility with every operating-system and firmware combination.

 The live backend uses the unofficial open-source [`spherov2`](https://pypi.org/project/spherov2/) Python library together with [`bleak`](https://pypi.org/project/bleak/) for Bluetooth Low Energy communication.